awestover/thoughts/content/0stack/Thinking about people's reactions to AI xrisk.md

-Note -- this post might come across as cynical or critical or not nice.
-Sorry, I didn't really mean it that way!
-Consider reading something lighter like [[cooking]] instead.
-Also -- remark: is "cooking" the only "non-heavy" blog post I've ever written on skyspace3? lol. good for me I guess.

-Also consider reading the ending of the blog post -- I basically overturn a lot of the cognitions in the post as irrational.

----

 How would you like to die?
 Well, really [[Will humans beat death in the next 30 years?|I'd rather not]].
 Okay, so it's a sore subject.
 Maybe instead let me ask, **how would you like to live**?
 This seems like a better question for several reasons.
 For instance, it seems more actionable.
 If I am to die, I don't think assigning lots of extra weight to that moment is good.
 If anything that moment should have the least weight, because I'll never remember it.

+---

+(Note -- this post might come across as cynical or critical or not nice.
+Sorry, I didn't really mean it that way!
+Consider reading something lighter like [[cooking]] instead.
+Also -- remark: is "cooking" the only "non-heavy" blog post I've ever written on skyspace3? lol. good for me I guess.

+Also consider reading the ending of the blog post -- I basically overturn a lot of the cognitions in the post as irrational.)

+---

 Anyways, I've thought about this a bit and have a few answers:
 - I'd like to live with great [[talking to people|social interactions]].